European Privacy Framework

 The Directive and the European Commission provide multiple solutions to ensure compliance, whether you export data mainly to the USA or worldwide.
 Other solutions may apply if you have either just a few or hundreds of contractors outside Europe.
-It is important to be careful when choosing between Safe Harbor (see: Data transfer framework), Binding Corporate Rules, Standard Contract Clauses, or even creating your own Compliance process.
+It is important to be careful when choosing between Privacy Shield (see: Data transfer framework), Binding Corporate Rules, Standard Contract Clauses, or even creating your own Compliance process.

 Despite the European common ground, each country still has its own different law system.
 For instance, the amount of fines for being non-compliant can vary from 5.000 to 1,5 million Euros according to the country; Compliance rules differ depending on the local culture, for example there are huge differences between UK and Greece.
 And of course every form has to be filled in using the local languages.

 Some countries allow companies to appoint a Data Protection Officer (DPO).
 They are in charge of: